A. First-year Student Seminars and College Writing Courses

 A department may define standards for the admission of students to its major program.
 Students who do not meet these standards may be denied admission or may be admitted provisionally, pending demonstration of their qualifications for advanced work in the department.

 In addition to specific courses required for a major, cognate courses may be recommended to further the student's particular academic interests or intentions.
-Departments offer different programs of senior work, adjusted both to the nature of the field and to the student's needs.
-A department may offer the equivalent of as many as three units of senior work outside the regular course pattern.
-This senior work may consist of independent study and/or general examination, a senior seminar, or a senior course.
-Students should consult the descriptions of senior work under each department or program for details.
-The senior work courses may be distributed over fall, winter, and spring terms.
+Departments offer different opportunities for senior work, adjusted both to the nature of the field and to students' needs.
+Students should consult the descriptions of senior work under each department or program for details on the available senior work offerings.

 D. Change of Major